 However, if the kidneys are damaged or compromised due to other conditions, they become less effective at filtering, causing detectible amounts of protein to spill over into the urine.
 Routine dipstick testing of urine measures the presence of albumin.
 Albumin, a protein produced by the liver, makes up about 50%-60% of the protein in the blood.
 The rest is a mixture of globulins, including immunoglobulins.
 As kidney damage progresses, the amount of albumin in the urine increases, a key factor in the early detection of a potential kidney disorder.

-Proteinuria is frequently seen in chronic diseases, such as diabetes and hypertension, with increasing amounts of protein in the urine reflecting increasing kidney damage.
-With early kidney damage, the affected person is often asymptomatic.
-As damage progresses, or if protein loss is severe, the person may develop symptoms such as edema, shortness of breath, nausea, and fatigue.
-Excess protein overproduction, as seen with multiple myeloma, lymphoma, and amyloidosis, can also lead to proteinuria.
+Protein in the urine, also called proteinuria, is frequently seen in chronic diseases, such as diabetes and/or hypertension, with increasing amounts of protein in the urine reflecting increasing kidney damage.
+There are often no signs and symptoms with early kidney damage.
+As kidney damage progresses, or if protein loss is severe, you may develop symptoms such as fluid build-up (edema), shortness of breath, nausea, and fatigue.
+The production of too much protein, as seen with multiple myeloma, lymphoma, and amyloidosis, can also lead to proteinuria.

-The presence of albumin in the urine (albuminuria) has been shown to be a sensitive indicator of kidney disease in people with diabetes and with hypertension.
+The presence of albumin in the urine (albuminuria) is a sensitive indicator of kidney disease in people with diabetes and/or hypertension.
 Therefore, it is recommended that people with these conditions be regularly screened for albumin in the urine, as opposed to total urine protein (see Urine Albumin).

-Urine protein testing is used to detect protein in the urine (proteinuria).
-A semi-quanititative test such as a dipstick urine protein may be used to screen people for the presence of protein in the urine as part of a routine urinalysis.
+Urine protein testing is used to detect excess protein in the urine (proteinuria).
+A semi-quantitative test such as a dipstick urine protein may be used to screen for the presence of protein in the urine as part of a routine urinalysis.

-A urine protein test is often used to screen for, help evaluate, and monitor kidney function and to help detect and diagnose early kidney damage and/or disease.
+A urine protein test may be used to screen for, help evaluate, and monitor kidney function and to help detect and diagnose early kidney damage and/or disease.
 However, the test can also help screen for several other conditions that can cause proteinuria.